vjanovec/ed-inf1/README.md

-# ed-inf1
+# Introduction to Computation and Logic (Haskell)
-University of Edinburgh Informatics 1 Solutions PRIVATE
+University of Edinburgh Informatics 1 Tutorials